 Has awnings and a roomy vestibule

-The Alps Mountaineering Tasmanian 2 isn’t a standout performer as regards durability and weather-resistance, but it’s a comfortable, roomy tent that’s ideal for casual campers doing their camping around or below the treeline in less extreme 4-season conditions.
+The Alps Mountaineering Tasmanian 2 isn’t a standout performer as regards durability and weather-resistance, but it’s a comfortable, roomy model that’s ideal for casual campers doing their camping around or below the treeline in less extreme 4-season conditions.

-Being a typical treeline variant, this tent is also roomy.
-At 7 ft 8 in. long, there’s enough legroom for even the tallest sleepers, and its 46-inch peak height means you can sit up comfortably without touching the tent roof.
+Being a typical treeline variant, it is also roomy.
+At 7 ft 8 in. long, there’s enough legroom for even the tallest sleepers, and its 46-inch peak height means you can sit up comfortably without touching the roof.
 The Tasmanian 2 also has a relatively spacious 13 ft² vestibule.
 This roominess, however, adds to the tent’s overall weight (8.8 lbs) and packed size (6.5″ x 19″), meaning it’s not one you’d like to be carrying on your lonesome.

 Weight: 8 lbs